-Identity Broker is designed to make high-volume and high-speed authorization decisions based on dynamic consumer profile and consent data.
-Identity Broker is both the policy decision point and the OAuth2 provider for externalized authorization.
-Because the policy and consent functions are centralized, the identity architecture ensures that corporate, regulatory, and per-user policies are applied consistently across all applications.
-In addition, the identity data platform can be used to create a common identity and single view of the customer:
+The Identity Broker is designed to make authorization decisions based on dynamic consumer profile and consent data.
+It is both the policy decision point and the OAuth2 provider for externalized authorization.
+Because the Identity Broker centralizes the policy and consent functions, regulatory and security rules are applied consistently across all applications.
+In addition, the Identity Broker can be used to create a common identity and single view of the customer through the use of attribute mapping from multiple backend data stores.